The best hotels in Queenstown

 September and October are underrated.
 Ski season just ended, summer hasn't started, and you can often find Town Centre hotels for $100-150/night less than their peak rates.
 The Remarkables still have snow in early September.
 And Arrowtown is quiet in a way that makes it feel like a different place entirely.

-Queenstown's best neighborhoods
+Queenstown's best hotel regions

 Town Centre is where you want to be first visit.
 You're on the Lakefront, 5 minutes from Steamer Wharf, and everything is walkable.
 Arrowtown and Millbrook are worth the drive out if you want space, quiet, and something that actually feels like New Zealand.